papermango/rcolgen/src/rcolgen/README.md

 pub fn convert() -> HSV
 Converts from HSV to RGB or vice versa.

-pub fn print()
+pub fn print() -> String
-Prints out the color.
+Returns a string of the color.

 # Available methods of generation